fossasia/pslab-scripts/README.md

 ```
 📦pslab-scripts
  ┣ 📂docs                               # Supplementary material
+ ┃ ┣ 📂3d_model_box                    # CAD files for a 3D printable box with side opening, rail system and custom cable holes
+ ┃ ┃ ┗ 📜 ...
  ┃ ┣ 📂ao-03_amplifier_circuit_design  # KiCad project files of the custom circuit board for the AO-03 sensor
  ┃ ┃ ┗ 📜 ...
  ┃ ┣ 📂images
- ┃ ┃ ┣ 📜sensor_logos.svg                   # Sticker designs for the boxes (made with Inkscape)
  ┃ ┃ ┗ 📜 ...
+ ┃ ┣ 📂logos                           # Sticker designs for the boxes (made with Inkscape)
+ ┃ ┃ ┗ 📜 ...
  ┃ ┣ 📜network_connection_manual.md    # Manual on how to connect a device to the PSLab's file server
  ┃ ┣ 📜presentation_may28.pdf
  ┃ ┣ 📜sensors.md                      # Detailed descriptions of all four sensor setups
  ┃ ┗ 📜testing_manual.md               # Detailed manual on how to test the devices
  ┣ 📂sensors                            # Contains a specific run script for every sensor
  ┃ ┣ 📜ao03_oxygen.py
  ┃ ┣ 📜ccs811_co2.py
  ┃ ┣ 📜driver_ccs811.py                # Custom driver for the CCS811 sensor
  ┃ ┣ 📜gl5528_light.py
  ┃ ┗ 📜lm35_temp.py
+ ┣ 📜export_data.py                     # Sharing the measurements via OSC and CSV
  ┣ 📜init_pipe.py                       # Main project file
  ┣ 📜measure.py
- ┣ 📜osc_sharing.py
- ┣ 📜store_data.py
  ┗ 📜shutdown.py                        # Script for the button logic
 ```

 ## Buy